Youxuan1/ee6222_assignment_1/EE6222 Assignment 1 Report.md

 </div>

-Figure 2 illustrates the classification accuracy as a function of the number of principal components retained after PCA.
+Figure 2 illustrates the classification accuracy as a consequence of the quantity of principal components retained after PCA.
 The curve demonstrates a steep improvement in accuracy at lower dimensions, especially between 2 and 20 dimensions.
 After 40 dimensions, the accuracy plateaued at around 95.8%, and further increases in dimensionality brought no significant improvement.
 In fact, a slight decline in accuracy was observed when the number of components exceeded 100, likely due to the inclusion of noise or less informative components.

 <div align="center">
   <img src="Figure_1.png" alt="Accuracy vs Dimensionality" width="400"/><br>